imranabeel/cs235coal/labs & practical work/README.md

 ____
 # Hardware: No. No. No.
 + Start going through the lessons.
-(You won't understand the code at first. but we are planning to explain that in labs.)
+(You may not understand the code at first. but don't panic we are planning to explain that in labs.)
-+ # We acknowledge, Its challenging to work with hardware but aren't you curious about it?
++ # We know, Its challenging to work with hardware but aren't you curious about it?

 <a href="https://www.theschoolrun.com/sites/theschoolrun.com/files/article_images/best_electronics_sets_for_children.jpg" rel="">![Foo](
 https://www.theschoolrun.com/sites/theschoolrun.com/files/article_images/best_electronics_sets_for_children.jpg)</a>